search | feedback

 For those people interested in an overview of evaluation theory and practice.
 If you only wanted to read one book on evaluation it would be:

 Patton, Michael Quinn.
-Utilization-Focused Evaluation, The New Century Text (3rd Ed), Sage Publications, Beverly Hills, London, 1997.
+Utilization-Focused Evaluation, (4th Ed), Sage Publications, Thousand Oaks, London, 2008.

 This is a theoretical and practical book.
 The book on the one hand raises many of the fundamental issues about evaluation and on the other has enough practical examples and practice suggestions to be useful